Create seamless, accessible, and verifiable ecosystems with decentralized identity solutions

 - The service provider application confirms the authentication success and lets the user perform the actions.

 The benefits of having a user verify their documents using biometrics is that these biometrics can then also be used to authenticate the user across variety of different service.
-A user can be verified while registering for access and this verification can be done based on the NIST 800-63-3 standard for identity verification.
+A user can be verified while registering for access and this verification can be done based on the NIST 800-63-3 and UK DIATF standards for identity verification.
 This allows an identity assurance level to be assigned to a user which adds more context behind the identity of a user and every authentication event.

 This capability fundamentally changes authentication.
 Because now, a user can prove who they are and, as a result, will no longer need a username and password to try to prove identity.